POSTS TAGGED: permissions

-Posted September 16, 2014 By: Jimmy McGee
+Posted September 16, 2014 at 08:00 am by Jimmy McGee

 Some applications ask for the world when it comes to permissions.
 I have spoken to developers who say it’s better to ask for permissions you don’t need, than you have to ask for more permissions in an update.
 However at some point, you may want to tweak information for certain apps.

-Posted July 31, 2013 By: Will Verduzco
+Posted July 31, 2013 at 09:00 pm by Will Verduzco

 Say it with me: It’s about time!
 While not officially released yet (and although similar functionality has been possible via root in the past) granular permissions management is unofficially on its way to stock Android.
 In fact, if you’re willing to take a few seconds to create a custom shortcut, an incredibly easy task on most aftermarket launchers, you can access it now from any Android 4.3 device.
 There’s even a simple option for those more content with the stock Android 4.3 launcher as well.

 Thanks to some sleuth work done by Ron Amadeo over at Android Police, App Ops was discovered in the current build of Android 4.3 (JWR66v).
 Getting it to work is as simple as creating a custom shortcut . . .
 READ ON »

 Posted June 8, 2013 at 05:00 pm by Pulser_G2